TN 66 (06-24)

 EXAMPLE 1: A beneficiary entitled to disability benefits 07/1984 based on an application filed in 07/1984 (no Medical Improvement Expected (MIE) diary was established, and medical recovery has not occurred) began work in 01/1985, and continued in all succeeding months.
 The TWP ends 09/1985.

 EXAMPLE 2: A beneficiary entitled 07/1984 based on an application filed in 04/1984, (no MIE diary was established) began work 06/1985.
-In 09/1985, he submitted a medical report from his attending physician indicating recovery (i.e., affirmative evidence).
+In 09/1985, they submitted a medical report from their attending physician indicating recovery (i.e., affirmative evidence).
 Based on further medical development, we find medical recovery; cessation of disability is 10/1985, and the TWP ends 10/1985.

 EXAMPLE 3: A beneficiary entitled 07/1984 based on an application filed in 09/1984 (MIE diary was established for 06/1985) began work 01/1985.
 Evidence supported medical recovery in 01/1985.
 Disability ceased, and the TWP ends 01/1985 (based on a current medical cessation).

 EXAMPLE 4: A beneficiary entitled 07/1984 based on an application filed in 07/1984.
 We established a MIE diary for 06/1985.
-She began work in January 1985, and continued working in all succeeding months.
+They began work in January 1985, and continued working in all succeeding months.
 Since return to work is an indication of possible medical recovery, the Disability Determination Services (DDS) conducted a CDR but found that the beneficiary was still disabled.
 As a result, the DDS prepared a continuance determination in 03/1985.
 When we counted the TWP service months, we found that the TWP began 01/1985, which is the first month that the beneficiary performed services.
 The TWP ends 09/1985.

 E. When a TWP month is not payable due to fraud or concealment of work activity